Benjamin Harrison: Inauguration and cabinet

+Inauguration of Harrison on March 4, 1889.

 Harrison was sworn into office on March 4, 1889, by Chief Justice Melville Fuller.
 His speech was brief—half as long as that of his grandfather, William Henry Harrison, whose speech remains the longest inaugural address of a U.S. president.
 In his speech, Benjamin Harrison credited the nation's growth to the influences of education and religion, urged the cotton states and mining territories to attain the industrial proportions of the eastern states, and promised a protective tariff.
 Of commerce, he said, "If our great corporations would more scrupulously observe their legal obligations and duties, they would have less call to complain of the limitations of their rights or of interference with their operations."
 Harrison also urged early statehood for the territories and advocated pensions for veterans, a call that met with enthusiastic applause.
 In foreign affairs, he reaffirmed the Monroe Doctrine as a mainstay of foreign policy, while urging modernization of the Navy and a merchant marine force.
 He gave his commitment to international peace through noninterference in the affairs of foreign governments.

 John Philip Sousa's Marine Corps band played at the Inaugural Ball inside the Pension Building with a large crowd attending.
 After moving into the White House, Harrison noted, quite prophetically, "There is only a door—one that is never locked—between the president's office and what are not very accurately called his private apartments.
 There should be an executive office building, not too far away, but wholly distinct from the dwelling house.
 For everyone else in the public service, there is an unroofed space between the bedroom and the desk."

-Inauguration of Benjamin Harrison, March 4, 1889.
-Cleveland held Harrison's umbrella.